ranazsaad/HoloCraft-AirDrawing/README.md

 ## Project Structure

 ### Landing Page (`index.html` + template assets)
-A static marketing page just for showcasing the project visually.
+A static page just for showcasing the project visually.
 It does not contain any drawing or gesture logic.

 ### Core Drawing App
 - `app.js` → All gesture recognition and drawing logic